Comment bien entretenir votre chemise ?

 Read time 4

-Maintaining a shirt is an art that we don't necessarily consider all the issues involved.
-To wear it well and to wear it as much as you want, it should be washed according to a particular methodology.
+Maintaining a shirt is an art whose challenges we don't necessarily consider.
+To wear it well and to wear it as much as we want, it should be washed using a specific method.
 Here are some tips on the subject, with the collaboration of Nicolas de Bronac, founder of Sequoia dry cleaners.
-They know how to do this since the chain now has 57 stores, each of which processes around 1,000 shirts per month.
-Bonus: at Sequoia, the treatment of clothes is done without perchlorethylene, this carcinogenic solvent used for years by many laundries.
-Nicolas's chain, on the contrary, uses liquid silicone solvents, odorless and colorless, which are recycled, just like the water from the machines.
+They know how to do it on this side since the chain now has 57 stores, each of which handles some 1,000 shirts per month.
+Bonus: at Sequoia, the treatment of clothes is done without perchloroethylene, this carcinogenic solvent used for ages by many laundries.
+Nicolas' chain, on the other hand, uses liquid silicone solvents, odorless and colorless, which are recycled, just like the water in the machines.

 At home

-Whether it's a mark of perspiration or a common grease stain after a wild meal, it is important to start caring for your shirt with a pre-brushing.
-This serves to reduce the thickness of the stain.
-You must then dip a small nail brush, one of those sold in any drugstore, in a homemade preparation made of water and Marseille soap, and then pass lightly over the attacked areas of your shirt.
-Sequoia dry cleaners employees take care of these stains using a silk brush for wool items, and a nylon brush for cotton items.
+Whether it's a sweat mark or a common grease stain after a wild meal, it's important to start caring for your shirt by pre-brushing it.
+This is used to start the thickness of the stain.
+You should then dip a small nail brush, one of those sold in any drugstore, in a homemade preparation made of water and Marseille soap, and then lightly brush over the affected areas of your shirt.
+Sequoia dry cleaners take care of these stains using a silk brush for woolen items, and a nylon brush for cotton items.

-"You have to have the reflex to wash your shirt every week, even if you don't have any particular stain.
-This extends the life of your clothing."
+"You should get into the habit of washing your shirt every week, even if you don't have a particular stain.
+This way you extend the life of your garment."

-• To wash your cotton shirts in the machine, it is absolutely necessary to never exceed a temperature of thirty or even forty degrees.
-“If we increase it, the cotton will heat up and the stitches will tighten.
-The clothes will shrink and then it’s ruined,” warns Nicolas de Bronac.
-The choice of detergent is also decisive.
-Low-end brands contain active ingredients that don't quite work at low temperatures.
-You therefore have to know how to put the price on a detergent, as you do for any good product that you like.
+• To wash your cotton shirts in the washing machine, it is absolutely necessary to never exceed a temperature of thirty or even forty degrees.
+“If you increase it, the cotton will heat up and the stitches will tighten.
+The clothes will shrink and then it's over,” warns Nicolas de Bronac.
+The choice of detergent is also crucial.
+Low-end brands contain active ingredients that don't work at all at low temperatures.
+So you have to know how to pay the price for a detergent, as you would for any good product that you like.

 It's an essential rule: you should never dry your wet shirt on a hanger.
 Never.
-With a metal hanger, red rust stains can quickly appear.
-With a painted wooden hanger, traces of paint may bleed onto the shirt.
-The ideal is to place your shirt on a drying rack.
-Better yet: if you only need to dry one shirt, you can spread it out full length on the drying rack.
+With a metal hanger, red, rusty stains can quickly appear.
+With a painted wooden hanger, traces of paint can rub off on the shirt.
+The ideal is to hang your shirt astride a clothes horse.
+Better yet: if you only have to dry one shirt, you can hang it out full length on the clothes horse.

-It's a common problem: a blow from the iron that lasts a second too long and the shirt gets a nasty reddish stain.
-Burned.
+It's a common problem: an iron that lasts a second too long and your shirt gets an ugly reddish stain.
+Burnt.
 To avoid the worst, a tip is to place a thin cloth or an old shirt between your utensil and your clothing.
-“This also helps prevent white spots from appearing due to pieces of limestone that remain under the iron over time,” adds Nicolas de Bronac.
+"This also prevents white stains from appearing because of the bits of limescale that get stuck under the iron over time," adds Nicolas de Bronac.

-Because of dark stories in which you never pay too much attention, you sometimes end up with huge stains on your shirt.
+Because of dark stories in which we never pay too much attention, it happens that we end up with huge stains on our shirt.
 Paint, wine or even blood.
-Also, instead of playing apprentice laundryman, it is better to run to your dry cleaner as quickly as possible.
-In these cases, time is always of the essence: if you wait too long, the stain will encrust the fiber and dye it for good.
-“You really need to avoid using stain removers and bring us your shirt very quickly,” insists Nicolas de Bronac.
-By acting quickly, a good dry cleaner has a 99.9% chance of making the room look like new.”
+So, instead of playing apprentice laundry, it is better to run as quickly as possible to your dry cleaner.
+In these cases, time is always of the essence: if we wait too long, the stain will set into the fiber and dye it for good.
+“You really should avoid using stain removers and bring us your shirt very quickly,” insists Nicolas de Bronac.
+By acting quickly, a good dry cleaner has a 99.9% chance of making the item look like new.”

-Going to the dry cleaners is also a necessity for flannel or other knit shirts.
-Stained, these must be put through dry machines, and only dry cleaners have them.
-“Cold, even with great laundry detergent, it would be suicide,” shivers Nicolas de Bronac.
-At Sequoia, the dry machines are tall, whirring drums that work with liquid silicone, a biodegradable product that slides between the stain and the fiber while smoothing the garment as if it were automatically ironed.
+Dry cleaning is also a necessity for flannel shirts or other knits.
+When stained, they must be put in dry cleaning machines, and only dry cleaners have them.
+“Cold, even with a great detergent, it would be suicide,” shudders Nicolas de Bronac.
+At Sequoia, the dry cleaning machines are tall, roaring drums that work with liquid silicone, a biodegradable product that slides between the stain and the fiber while smoothing the garment as if it were automatically ironed.

-Once your shirt is washed and ironed, you now have to tackle one last mountain.
+Once your shirt is washed and ironed, you now have to face one last mountain.
 A terribly perilous exercise that few people master: folding.
 Here, dry cleaners will always have an advantage over individuals.
-With this cardboard stuck on the back of the garment that we use in the store, it is always easier to obtain a straight, square shape, ready to be slipped into a chest of drawers.
-That said, there is another solution, simpler and which requires no expense, to maintain the shape of your shirt: putting it on a hanger.
+With this cardboard wedged on the back of the garment that we use in stores, it is always easier to obtain a straight, square shape, ready to be slipped into a chest of drawers.
+That said, there is another solution, simpler and which requires no expense, to maintain the shape of your shirt: put it on a hanger.
 Not stupid, yes.